Oklahoma Wrong-Site Surgery Attorney

 Wrong-site surgery can result in a patient unnecessarily losing an organ or portion of an organ, suffering scars on the wrong part of the body, and failing to receive the surgery that he or she actually needed.
 The scenarios can be devastating and terrifying experiences for the patient, causing great emotional distress.
 When a patient suffers physical, mental, emotional, or financial damages due to a wrong-site surgery, he or she may be eligible for compensation through a medical malpractice claim.

-Contact a Wrong-Site Surgery Lawyer in Tulsa, OK
+Contact a Wrong-Site Surgery Lawyer in Oklahoma

 To prove that a wrong-site surgery is a compensable act of medical malpractice, the victim must show that the defendant (the offending party) owed a duty of care.
 This is typically easy to prove, since the operating surgeon and surgical facility owe strict standards of care to all patients.
 The patient must also show that the defendant breached this duty in some manner.
 A breach is any act that goes against accepted standards of care, resulting in harm to another person.
 The defendant’s breach of duty must be the proximate cause of the patient’s harms.

 Medical malpractice claims in Oklahoma require very specific filing procedures and elements of proof.
 Always retain an experienced lawyer for assistance with these types of cases.
 As the victim of something as horrible as a wrong-site surgery, protect your rights with help from the team at Bryan & Terrill Law.
 Our wrong-site surgery lawyers have years of medical malpractice experience, and can help you explore your legal opportunities.
-Request a consultation today if you believe you have grounds to bring this type of claim in Tulsa.
+Request a consultation today if you believe you have grounds to bring this type of claim.